-CICAD notes that Belize has not developed or implemented approaches for controlling microtrafficking and related crimes that take into account effects on public health, the economy, social cohesion, or citizen security.
-CICAD also observes that the country does not promote the interagency exchange of information on the effects of small-scale drug trafficking in the health, social, economic or security sectors.
-On the other hand, CICAD notes that Belize has programs to prevent the exploitation of at-risk populations affected by drug trafficking networks, at the national and international level.
+CICAD notes that Grenada has not developed or implemented approaches for controlling microtrafficking or related crimes that take into account effects on public health, the economy, social cohesion, or citizen security.
+Moreover, CICAD observes that the country does not promote interagency exchange of information on the effects of small-scale drug trafficking in the health, social, economic or security sectors.
+CICAD also notes that Grenada does not have programs or strategies to prevent the exploitation of at-risk populations affected by drug trafficking networks, at the national or international level.